Home > Become a Notary > How to Become a Hawaii Notary

 How do I update my address on my Hawaii notary commission?

-You must notify the attorney general in writing within thirty days of any change to your employer, residence, or business addresses, telephone numbers, email addresses, or occupation.
-If there is a change in your residence and/ or business address, the notice must state your old and new addresses and the effective date of the address change.
+You must notify the attorney general within thirty days of any change to your employer, residence, or business addresses, telephone numbers, email addresses, or occupation.
+If there is a change, log in to your account on the attorney general’s website and complete the “edit my account request.”

-If you fail to provide timely, written notification to the attorney general of any change, you will be subject to a $25 administrative fine.
-If your failure to provide written, timely notification results in renewal forms being mailed to an incorrect address, you will be subject to a $50 administrative fine.
+If you fail to provide timely notification to the attorney general of any change, you will be subject to a $25 administrative fine.
+If your failure to provide timely notification results in renewal forms being mailed to an incorrect address, you will be subject to a $50 administrative fine.

 How do I change my name on my notary commission in Hawaii?